- when things were bad they would have days of prayer;

 Besides, they had about a peck a meal a week to a person, or now since harvest, Indian corn to that proportion."

-Dutch historian Jeremy Dupertuis Bangs (Ph.D.
-Leiden, 1976), in his article "1621: A Historian Looks Anew at Thanksgiving," documented that Jan Orlers, a friend of Pilgrim elder William Brewster, wrote of Leiden's Thanksgiving for Spain being driven out:
+Dutch historian Jeremy Dupertuis Bangs, Ph.D.
+Leiden, 1976, in his article "1621: A Historian Looks Anew at Thanksgiving," documented that a friend of Pilgrim elder William Brewster, whose name was Jan Orlers, wrote of the City of Leiden's Thanksgiving to God for Spain being driven out of the Netherlands: